 Yes, you can use either.

-What does “Cacciatore” mean?
+What does the word “Cacciatore” mean?

 Chicken Cacciatore translates from Italian as a “hunter’s meal.”

-Other Low-Carb Recipes You Might Like
+More Low-Carb Recipes You Might Like

 I hope you make this recipe!
 If you do, please leave a comment and a starred review below.